LoiseauB/Morpion_TicTacToe_D19/README.md

 # Morpion-TicTacToe-

-10 days Ruby notions and here we are, creating the infamous TicTacToe game !
+10 days Ruby notions later and here we are, creating the infamous TicTacToe game !
 It consists of making a sequence of three symbols in either a row, column or diagonal in a 3x3 board, using Ruby OOP principles.

 ![](https://media.giphy.com/media/Yj97rLWiH29Hi/giphy.gif)

-Create based on the TicTacToe game with Ruby notions learnt since 10 days
+This project was developed in peer programming with a part of the the Vocal_15 team : [@Bretchaa](https://github.com/Bretchaa) / [@linahello](https://github.com/linahello) / [@LoiseauB](https://github.com/LoiseauB) !

-Ruby app to play the legendary TicTacToe, developed in peer programming with a part of the the Vocal_15 team [@Bretchaa](https://github.com/Bretchaa) / [@linahello](https://github.com/linahello) / [@LoiseauB](https://github.com/LoiseauB) !
+This was a project to do on day 4 of the second week of our Fullstack Bootcamp (Hi THP !)

 ~~ https://github.com/linahello/Morpion-TicTacToe-.git ~~